FACTBOX-Coronavirus forces delay of trade fairs and conferences

 * League of Legends Pro League, due to start Feb.
 5: The e-sports league owned by gaming giant Tencent Holdings said it would postpone the start of its second week until further notice.

-* Singapore Airshow, Feb 11-16: The aviation leadership summit scheduled on the eve of the event was cancelled.
-The show itself will go ahead as planned, but on a smaller scale.
+* Singapore Airshow, Feb.
+11-16: The aviation leadership summit scheduled on the eve of the event was canceled.
+The show itself will go ahead as planned but on a smaller scale.

-* National Association of Travel Agents Singapore (NATAS) travel fair 2020, Feb 21-23: Moved to May because exhibitors were concerned about turnout at the fair.
+* National Association of Travel Agents Singapore (NATAS) travel fair 2020, Feb.
+21-23: Moved to May because exhibitors were concerned about the turnout at the fair.

-* Telecoms lobby GSMA will hold a board meeting on Friday to discuss the possible cancellation of the Feb 24-27 Mobile World Congress (MWC) in Barcelona after several big-name withdrawals, an industry source said.
+* Telecoms lobby GSMA will hold a board meeting on Friday to discuss the possible cancellation of the Feb.
+24-27 Mobile World Congress in Barcelona after several big-name withdrawals, an industry source said.

 * China Iron Ore 2020, Feb.
 25-27: The event held by Fastmarkets in Beijing has been postponed to June 30–July 2.